There are two types of sobriety; physical and emotional.

-In psychology, coping means to invest own conscious effort, to solve personal and interpersonal problems, in order to try to master, minimize or tolerate stress and conflict.
-The psychological coping mechanisms are commonly termed coping strategies or coping skills.
+In psychology, coping means to invest one's own conscious effort to solve personal and interpersonal problems, in order to try to master, minimize or tolerate stress and conflict.
+The psychological coping mechanisms are commonly referred to as coping strategies or coping skills.
 Wikipedia

 THE CYCLE OF ADDICTION:

 1. PAINIn the Alcoholics Anonymous suggested program of recovery, a method is given to help those caught up in their denial, so that they may overcome their fears and insecurities.
 By taking a look at our personal history in a manner that reveals our past behavior issues and difficulties, we can put an end to the seemingly endless vicious cycle and learn new ways to deal with and work through situations that used to paralyze us with fear and loathing!

 2. REACHING OUT – to an addictive agent, such as work, food, sex, alcohol, or dependent relationships to salve our pain.